 |The octagonal tower at the Alcazar showing construction method (foto:Pascual/diariodejerez)|

 As the city grew, especially during the XVIII and XIX centuries, the old walls were no longer needed for defence, and they suffered at the hands of new enemies; urban planning and lack of space.
 More of the walls remain than it would appear in fact, as many buildings, especially bodegas, have been constructed against them over the centuries, thus obscuring them, yet at the same time protecting them.
 Just recently building work on a new bar restaurant El Chicharron in Plaza Arenal has revealed one of the long disappeared towers and barbican of the old Puerta Real, and it is hoped to feature it in the completed design.
+La Rosa ice cream and cake shop right opposite also contains interesting remains, while Bar La Moderna at the foot of Calle Larga has parts of the wall exposed at its rear.
 Examples can also be seen in Calle Muro (Wall Street) near bodegas Urium and Tradición.
 As the Sherry trade rapidly expanded during the XIX century, more and more bodegas were constructed leaving ever fewer sites available for housing so the city council encouraged their construction outside the walls.
 Ironically the sites of many of these old bodegas within the city are now being converted into housing after the long decline of the Sherry trade.

 |A mid XIX century view looking eastwards.
 The outline of the wall is still clearly visible|

 If you are visiting Jerez, a walk round the city walls is a fascinating and easy excursion which allows one to see many sights and get a real understanding of the city’s history and topography.
 The walls have disappeared in some places, but the following suggested route covers most of what remains.